FlaskSimpleAuth Recipes

 return app.create_token(user), 200

-• only allow token authentication on other routes with FSA_AUTH = "token".
+• only allow token authentication on other routes, eg with FSA_AUTH_DEFAULT = "token".

 See MFA demo.